Tolerance/Tolerance/docs/operation-runners.rst

 .. code-block:: php

-    // Let's say this operation will fail by throwing an exception
+    // Let's say this operation fails by throwing an exception
     $runner->run($operation);

 If this operation fails (ie throws an exception) then the runner will keep it in the buffer.
-So when you'll try to run another task, it'll **first** attempt to run the operation in the buffer.
+When you try to run another task, it'll **first** attempt to run the operation in the buffer.

 .. code-block:: php